Skip to main content

 Attendance Policy

 When employers and alumni visit campus to speak with students we strongly encourage students to take advantage of these opportunities to explore career options, to learn more about an employer/position/industry, and to expand their networks.
+To see the full attendance policy visit our webpage on Student Rights and Responsibilities.

 Leave of Absence

 Any restrictions of your unique leave of absence will determine which services are available.
-Generally speaking, you should have access to the Career Development Toolkit in Canvas, The Forage, Firsthand, Skillsfirst, Handshake job postings (without campus interviews or virtual campus recruiting) and Career Fairs.
+Generally speaking, you should have access to the Career Development Toolkit in Canvas, The Forage, Firsthand, Handshake job postings (without campus interviews or virtual campus recruiting) and Career Fairs.
 Individual appointments and attendance at some programs (even virtual ones) may be limited, depending on capacity, in your college career office.
 Check directly with your college career center.